AcceptEmail/Examples/index.md

 ### [Bulk sending of Bills through email, text or both](#bulk-sending)
 When sending AcceptEmail transactions through email, it can be useful to add some additional information to your calls, so that this data can be used in the email- or text templates.
 For instance, it's very common to provide a recipient salutation and address lines.

 When creating the transactions, it is possible to plan all future communications based on certain conditions.
-So you can choose to send the transaction through email rightaway, again through text a week later if it hasn't been paid yet, and finally a few days before expiry.
+So you can choose to send the transaction through email right away, again through text a week later if it hasn't been paid yet, and finally a few days before expiry.

 An example that might be posted to /v2/Bill/async would be:
 ```